 West.
-Our West Region had home closing gross margin of 18.2% for the first quarter of 2015 compared to 24.7% in 2014.
-The decline year over year is partially the result of the rapid price appreciation in late 2013, particularly in Arizona and California, which drove 2014 gross margins to temporarily-elevated and unsustainably high levels.
-Increasing land costs throughout the Region, a temporary shift in closings to lower margin communities and notable market softness in Arizona throughout 2014, also led to margin erosion in this Region.
-A large percentage of our Arizona closings in the first quarter of

-2015 were from orders received in latter 2014 when soft local market conditions led to lower average sales prices and therefore lower gross margins.
-While demand in Arizona has picked up, the impact of land price increases in the West Region will remain as demand for superior land positions has driven up lot prices.
+Our West Region had our largest declines in home closing gross margin, with 17.4% for the second quarter of 2015 compared to 21.7% in 2014 and 17.8% versus 23.0% for the six-months ended June 30, 2015 and 2014, respectively.
+The decline year over year is partially the result of the rapid price appreciation in late 2013, particularly in Arizona and California, which drove 2014 gross margins to temporarily-elevated and unusually high levels.
+Both second quarter and year-to-date margins were impacted by 80 and 40 basis points, respectively, due to impairment charges taken, mainly in a single, long-lived community in Southern Arizona.
+Increasing land costs throughout the Region and notable market softness in Arizona throughout 2014 also led to margin erosion in this Region.
+A large percentage of our Arizona closings in the first half of 2015 were from orders received in latter 2014 when soft local market conditions led to lower average sales prices and therefore lower gross margins.
+While demand in Arizona has picked up and sales prices have stabilized, the impact of land price increases in the West Region will remain as demand for superior land positions has driven up lot prices.

 Central.
-The Central Region reported flat home closing gross margin year over year, with 20.7% in 2015 versus 20.8% in 2014.
-An increase in the number of closing units and revenue generated a \$7.1 million increase in gross profit in the first three months of 2015, a 28.7% improvement over the prior year.
-This Region historically provides the least volatile results in gross margin in steady economic environments.
-We believe our consistent approach to providing desirable homes in sought after community locations contributes to the steady results of the Central Region.
+The Central Region reported flat home closing gross margin year over year, with 22.4% in 2015 versus 22.5% in 2014 for the second quarter results.
+This Region in recent years has provided the least volatile results in gross margin as it has enjoyed a more stable economic environment.
+Year-to-date margins in this Region also held relatively flat at 21.6% in 2015 versus 21.8% in 2014.
+We believe our consistent approach to providing desirable homes in sought after community locations contributes to the consistent results of the Central Region.

 East.
-The East Region reported decreased gross margins in the first quarter of 2015 of 16.6% versus 21.6% in 2014.
-Gross margin in this Region bears the impact of the 130-basis point decline related to acquisition accounting adjustments from Legendary Communities.
-We anticipate these accounting adjustments to continue to place downward pressure on gross margins in our year-over-year comparisons in the first half of 2015, dissipating in the second half of the year.
-In addition to the Legendary Communities operations, the East Region operates in several newer and smaller markets which generate lower overhead leverage.
-As we establish ourselves with a solid land pipeline and grow our market share within the respective markets, we expect to improve our operating leverage and gross margin.
+The East Region reported decreased gross margins in the second quarter and first six months of 18.7 % and 17.8%, respectively, versus 21.4% and 21.5% in 2014.
+Gross margin in this Region bears the impact of the 83 and 100-basis point declines related to acquisition accounting adjustments from Legendary Communities for the three and six months ended June 30, 2015, respectively.
+We anticipate these accounting adjustments to dissipate in the second half of the year.
+In addition to our new Legendary Communities operations that are not yet fully integrated and scaled to their operations, the East Region is comprised of several other newer and smaller markets which typically generate lower operating margins as overhead leverage is reduced.
+As we establish ourselves with a solid land pipeline and grow our market share within these new and smaller markets and gain better purchasing power with our subcontractors in these markets, we expect to improve our operating leverage and gross margin.